 Well it was one of the Best of the Rest in BBC TV's Countryfile Photo97 Competition.

-Adult gannets return from Morocco in North Africa to the Bass Rock Colony in late winter, and dont leave until late Autumn,
+Adult gannets return from Morocco in North Africa to the Bass Rock Colony in late winter, and don't leave until late Autumn.

-not surprising when you consider that it takes 40 days for the incubated eggs to hatch,
+Not surprising when you consider that it takes 40 days for the incubated eggs to hatch,

 Gannets reach maturity when they are 3 or 4 years old.
 They pair for life,